Home > Mortgage Rates 2026

 When should I lock my interest rate?+

 Lock when you have an accepted offer and are ready to move forward.
 Most rate locks are 30-60 days.
-If you lock at application (before finding a home), you risk the lock expiring.
-Some lenders offer float-down provisions that let you take a lower rate if rates drop after locking (usually costs 0.125-0.25% upfront).
+Per CFPB TRID rules at 12 CFR § 1026.19(e), the Loan Estimate must be issued within 3 business days of application; the Closing Disclosure (12 CFR § 1026.38) must be issued at least 3 business days before consummation.
+Float-down provisions let you take a lower rate if rates drop after locking (usually costs 0.125-0.25% upfront).
 Lock extensions cost 0.125-0.25% per 15-day extension.
 In a rising rate environment, lock early.
 In a falling rate environment, consider floating or requesting a float-down.

 What are mortgage points and should I buy them?+